And welcome back to the EIB network to the Russian Limbaugh program.

 Here's Jeff in Harrisburg, Virginia.

-Hey, uh Jeff, we got just a second.
+Hey, Jeff, we've got just a second.

 Go ahead.

-I think that all the people that I know who are here legally pursuing citizenship, and those who've recently gotten it, as typified by some of your callers, are some of the most conservative, hardworking people that we know.
+I think that all the people that I know who are here legally pursuing citizenship and those who've recently gotten it, as typified by some of your callers, are some of the most conservative, hardworking people that we know.

-And they I think that somehow somebody's got it in his head that demographically, people who are trying to get in the country legally and illegally are somehow un American.
+And I think that somehow somebody's got it in his head that demographically, people who are trying to get in the country legally and illegally are somehow un-American, shoot, they know what's right about our country.

 That's why they came here.

-And I think if we would make a little effort here, we might find that uh there's an alignment there that's favorable to conservative politics.
+And I think if we would make a little effort here, we might find that there's an alignment there that's favorable to conservative politics.

-I agree with you a hundred percent.
+I agree with you 100%.

-The alignment is this legal immigration of people who want to become Americans, who came here to pursue the American dream and make America better than it's been before.
+Legal immigration of people who want to become Americans, who came here to pursue the American dream and make America better than it's been before.

 That is the dream of America.

-That's what's built America, that's where we all came from.
+That's where we all came from.

 That's not a problem.

-The problem is people who think they can break the law to get here, they can jump the line, they can break any law they figure on breaking in order to get where they need to get, and then they can send their money, uh their all their money back to the old country, uh, buy a little ranch and retire and and not have to ever be an American or contribute to the country or make it better.
+And then they can send their money, all their money back to the old country, buy a little ranch and retire and not have to ever be an American or contribute to the country or make it better.

-And by the way, they don't buy anything having to do with our culture, customs, uh language, anything like that.
+And by the way, they don't buy anything having to do with our culture, customs, language, anything like that.

 That's what's wrong.

-And if the GOP could make a distinction between those two kinds of immigration, I think they could recover a majority in this country uh today.
+And if the GOP could make a distinction between those two kinds of immigration, I think they could recover a majority in this country today.

-All right, well, just a couple of seconds left to go.
+All right, with just a couple of seconds left to go, can I squeeze Bill in Greensboro, North Carolina in here?

 Go ahead.

-Uh my thing is is this uh Bank of America credit card uh dealing with Jigger, my wife works in the department that would be collecting from these uh deadbeat uh illegal aliens, and for her it's it's great because it's job security for her, and they would have to hire a whole bunch more people to start collecting from the people that don't pay.
+My thing is, is this Bank of America credit card dealing with Jigger, my wife works in the department that would be collecting from these deadbeat illegal aliens.

 Yeah, I know.